 ~ The Trevi Fountain - I had seen photos of it before going there but I had no idea just how magnificent this fountain actually is until we went there!
 For starters, it's a lot bigger than it looks in photos!
 Following the sweet tradition, my partner and I also stood with our backs towards the fountain and threw coins with our right hand over our left shoulders hoping it will mean that we will return to Rome one day!

 We often stopped at the Mariotti cafe close to our hotel for affordable and basic meals.
 My favourite was the spinach and cheese on toasted bread.
+We took a taxi to The Colosseum and enjoyed this wonderful skip the line Ancient Rome and Colosseum Tour that we booked through Viator.com.

 The Colosseum is the largest amphitheatre ever built - it is where Roman Gladiators (armed combatants) used to fight against each other and wild animals as entertainment for audiences of the Roman Empire.
 Our tour included the underground chambers, arena and upper tier.